ChocZeChoc/Recipe/pages/Recipe.md

 					- msg
 			- [[Instruction]]
 				- Poached the long green bean for about 10-30secs.
 Let it cool at room temp.
-				- Fry curry paste and sugar in medium-high heat pan (use a pot for bigger portions) in oil until fat/oil starts to render or until golden.
+				- Fry curry paste and sugar in medium-high heat pan (use a pot for bigger portions) in oil until fragrant or fat/oil starts to render or until golden.
 				- Mix in fish sauce to slow down the cooking.
 				- Add in the meat let it cook, you can fry it before adding it in to add more flavour, if using bone-in chicken(drumstick, chicken thigh etc.) do this step first and then bake/boil the chicken to fully cook it.
 Add the kaffir leave and Long green beans, keep mixing until everything is covered in the curry paste.
 				- Garnish with sliced none spicy chilies, and citrus leaves